-1 NOTE to 11.5.5a.411.5.5a.5: This reduces the tolerances from the standard ±20% as specified in the Table 7-3.
-This provides a minimum as-manufactured insulation distance of 81 µm as specified in the Table 13-3.
+1 NOTE to 11.5.5a.4: This reduces the tolerances from the standard ±20% as specified in the Table 7-3.
+This provides a minimum as-manufactured insulation distance of 63 µm as specified in the Table 13-3.

-2 NOTE to 11.5.5a.511.5.5.a.6: The inspection can be performed by AOI and by dimensional measurement under microscope on the foot of the track for spacing and track width.
+2 NOTE to 11.5.5a.5: The inspection can be performed by AOI and by dimensional measurement under microscope on the foot of the track for spacing and track width.

 3 The reduced feature sizes increase the risk of errors during etching resulting in open or short circuits.

-Aspect ratio of vias for footprint of AAD with 1 mm pitch
+Aspect ratio of core vias

 ECSS-Q-ST-70-12_1200452

+<<deleted>>

-The aspect ratio of vias may be higher than 7 as specified in the requirement 7.3.5a in case:
+The drill diameter of core vias shall be ≥ 350 µm, except for the case in requirement 11.5.6c.

-the aspect ratio is ≤ 10,

-the vias are used within the footprint of an AAD with a pitch of 1mm,

-the plating inside vias with high aspect ratio is verified on the coupon as specified in the requirement 15.2d.6, and

-it is recorded as a Review Item in the PCB definition dossier.

-1 It is more difficult to achieve homogeneous plating and the required thickness inside vias with a high aspect ratio.

-2 An example of routing a differential pair in a 1 mm pitch footprint is given in Figure 11-5.
-Ground planes on other layers are omitted for clarity.
-The following dimensions are considered:

-The available pad diameter is 570 μm.

-Allowance for design router is 10 μm.

-The maximum pad diameter is 560 μm.

-The minimum annular ring as-designed is 150 μm.

-Pad design includes teardrop and minimum annular ring as-manufactured is as defined in requirement 11.5.2a.
+In case of reduced drill diameter of core vias, the following conditions shall be met:

-The maximum available drill diameter is 250μm.
+The drill diameter is ≥ 250 µm

-The maximum aspect ratio is 10.
+The aspect ratio is ≤ 7

-The maximum board thickness for the drill sequence is 2,5 mm.

-11.5.6c5.2e
+It is important to verify conformance with the PID of the PCB manufacturer at an early stage of the design process, as specified in 5.2e.
+At the time of issuing the revision of this standard, the qualified domain covered for a core via diameter of 350 µm.